Access4all/adg/pages/introduction/how-to-use/README.md

 # How to use this guide

-**This guide aims to provide a comprehensive resource for both beginners looking for a pragmatic way to dive into the world of accessibility, as well as seasoned experts wanting to extend their knowledge and embracing new inspirations.**
+**This guide aims to provide a comprehensive resource for both beginners looking for a pragmatic way to dive into the world of accessibility, as well as seasoned experts wanting to extend their knowledge and embracing new inspirations.
+Here you will find out how to read through our guide, and how to stay up to date.**

 ## Reading through this guide